Yun-Jung/GithubAction_send-email/README.md

       infix:
       suffix:
 ```
-> "attachments_local" variable is used to attach file from local inside container.
+> "attachments_local" variable is used to attach files from local directories inside the container.
 > 'Prefix', 'infix', and 'suffix' can be blank.

 ```yaml=57
 recipients:
     -
 ```
-> "recipients" variable is used to fill with receivers' email address.
+> "recipients" variable is used to fill in receivers' email address.

 ### Steps in Github Actions
 1. Put gmail account name and password from secrets into yaml files